smart-data-models/dataModel.Battery/Battery/doc/new_spec_EN-US.md

           type: array
         - format: uri
           type: string
+      type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
       type: Property
     status:
+      description: 'Current operational status of the item'
       items:
         enum:
           - working